Vincent Browne (sculptor)

-Vincent Browne (born 1947) is an Irish sculptor.
+Vincent Browne (1947 – 5 August 2026) was an Irish sculptor, known for his public art.

-Biography
+Life

-Browne was born in Dublin in 1947.
+Browne was born in Dublin, Ireland in 1947.
 He studied at the National College of Art and Design and at the Jan Van Eyck Academy in the Netherlands.
-In 1987, Browne represented Ireland in Budapest at the 7th International Small Sculpture Show.
+Browne died at his home on 5 August 2026, at the age of 78.

+Career

 He created a well-loved Dublin landmark, Mr. Screen, the squat bronze usher who stood outside the Screen Cinema at the junction of Hawkins Street and Townsend Street in Dublin for many years.
-Mr Screen was made from two immersion water heaters and was relocated to the Savoy Cinema after the closure of the Screen.
+Mr. Screen was made from two immersion water heaters and was relocated to the Savoy Cinema after the closure of the Screen.
 His public commissions also include Anti-War Memorial (Limerick, 1987) and the bronze Palm Tree seat in Temple Bar, Dublin.
+He was also commissioned to create mosaic panels for Ballycreagh National School in Firhouse, Blanchardstown Library, and Burren Fish Products in Lisdoonvarna.

+In 1974, 1985, and 1986 he won the Oireachtas Gold Medal for sculpture, and the Waterford Glass Prize in 1992.
+He was awarded numerous grants from the Arts Council and the Department of Foreign Affairs.
+In 1987, Browne represented Ireland in Budapest at the 7th International Small Sculpture Show.
+In 1992, he was elected to Aosdána.
+He won the 1993 Concrete Society of Ireland Sculpture Award for his Maritime Piece in Wicklow town.
+He had solo exhibitions in 1990 in Castletymon Library and in 1991 in Blanchardstown Library.
+In 2002, he participated in the Sculpture in Context group show in the National Botanic Gardens, Glasnevin.

+During the 1990s, he worked part time as a lecturer in metals at the Dublin Institute of Technology.

-In 2005, Browne was commissioned to create a sculpture for the exterior of the Blanchardstown Civic Offices called The Tree of Life.
+In 2005, Browne was commissioned to create a sculpture for the exterior of the Blanchardstown Civic Offices called The Tree of Life, which was constructed in bronze with hand-welded leaves representing a DNA double helix, symbolising growth and the environment of the county's civic centre.